 Bonnie Bright, Ph.D. holds Master's degrees in Psychology and Depth Psychology, and wrote her Master's thesis at Sonoma State University on the symbolic nature of Colony Collapse Disorder, the mysterious disappearance of the honeybees.

-Bonnie’s writing has appeared in anthologies Toward Beginnings: Images of End; Occupy Psyche: Jungian Perspectives on a Movement; and Rebearths: Conversations with a World Ensouled, published by World Soul Books, as well as Jung Journal, Quadrant, and Depth Insights scholarly eZine.
+Bonnie’s writing has appeared in anthologies Toward Beginnings: Images of End; Occupy Psyche: Jungian Perspectives on a Movement; and Rebearths: Conversations with a World Ensouled, as well as Jung Journal, Quadrant, and Depth Insights scholarly eZine.
 Her work on depth perspectives related to Colony Collapse Disorder was published in America on the Couch, edited by Pythia Peay, Lantern Books, 2015.

-Bonnie has presented nationally and internationally on depth psychology topics including at the 2012 Assisi Conference in Assisi, Italy, in July 2012, and at JSSS (The Jungian Society for Scholarly Studies) in New Orleans, August 2012.
-She has also presented at the 2012 Open Forum for Climate Change hosted by the Deep Democracy Institute, the "Aesthetic Nature of Change" International Conference hosted by the Institute for Cultural Change in Ojai, CA, along with "Conversations with a World Ensouled" at CIIS (California Institute for Integral Studies) in San Francisco and JFK University in Pleasant Hill, CA, and the "Seizing an Alternative" Ecological Conference in Claremont, CA, in 2015.
+Bonnie has presented nationally and internationally on depth psychology topics including at the Assisi Conference in Assisi, Italy, and at JSSS (The Jungian Society for Scholarly Studies) in New Orleans.
+She also presented at the Open Forum for Climate Change hosted by the Deep Democracy Institute, the "Aesthetic Nature of Change" International Conference hosted by the Institute for Cultural Change in Ojai, CA, along with "Conversations with a World Ensouled" at CIIS (California Institute for Integral Studies) in San Francisco and JFK University in Pleasant Hill, CA, and the "Seizing an Alternative" Ecological Conference in Claremont, CA.

-Bonnie served on the board for AHBI, the Association for Holotropic Breathwork from 2007 to 2011, and has trained extensively in the Enneagram, a psycho-spiritual personality typology system, and in Indigenous Spiritual Technologies with African Elder, author, and teacher, Malidoma Somé.
+Bonnie served on the board for AHBI, the Association for Holotropic Breathwork for four years, and has trained extensively in the Enneagram, a psycho-spiritual personality typology system, and in Indigenous African Spiritual Technologies with African Elder, author, and teacher, Malidoma Somé.

 Bonnie hosts an online radio/podcast, "Depth Insights" where she and her guests take a depth psychological look at news, events, and phenomena in today's world, and is the Executive Editor of the semi-annual Depth Insights scholarly e-zine.
-She is currently working on an anthology, Depth Psychology and the Digital Age due on in 2015.
+She edited the anthology, Depth Psychology and the Digital Age (Depth Insights, 2016).
 You can find her on Twitter at www.twitter.com/bonniebright5 or on Facebook at www.Facebook.com/BonnieBright.DepthPsych

 About the Depth Psych Alliance Logo: